brain-modelling-group/neural-flows/README.md

 To get started follow the next steps:

-0. Inside directory `neural-flows`, make a new directory call `scratch` (by defualt we will store results there, you can change it later ...)
+0. Inside directory `neural-flows`, make a new directory call `scratch` (by default we will store results there, you can change it later ...)
 1. Open the file `rotating_wave_uah_in.json` under `examples/` 1a. if you are on windows change line 6 of that file
 ```json